Cantor Fitzgerald: September 11 attacks

-On September 19, Cantor Fitzgerald made a pledge to distribute 25% of the firm's profits for the next five years, and it committed to paying for ten years of health care for the benefit of the families of its 658 former Cantor Fitzgerald, eSpeed, and TradeSpark employees (profits that would otherwise have been distributed to the Cantor Fitzgerald partners).
+On September 19, Cantor Fitzgerald made a pledge to distribute 25% of the firm's profits for the next five years (that would otherwise have been distributed to its partners), and committed to paying for ten years of health care for the benefit of the families of its 658 former Cantor Fitzgerald, eSpeed, and TradeSpark employees.
 In 2006, the company had completed its promise, having paid a total of $180 million (and an additional $17 million from a relief fund run by Lutnick's sister, Edie).

 Until the attacks, Cantor had handled about a quarter of the daily transactions in the multi-trillion dollar treasury security market.
-Cantor Fitzgerald has since rebuilt its infrastructure, partly by the efforts of its London office, and it now has its headquarters in Midtown Manhattan.
+Cantor Fitzgerald subsequently rebuilt its infrastructure, partly through the efforts of its London office, and relocated its headquarters to Midtown Manhattan.
 The company's effort to regain its footing was the subject of Tom Barbash's 2003 book On Top of the World: Cantor Fitzgerald, Howard Lutnick, and 9/11: A Story of Loss and Renewal as well as a 2012 documentary, Out of the Clear Blue Sky.

-On September 2, 2004, Cantor and other organizations filed a civil lawsuit against Saudi Arabia for allegedly providing money to the hijackers and Al Qaeda.
-It was later joined in the suit by the Port Authority of New York.
+On September 2, 2004, Cantor and other organizations filed a civil lawsuit against Saudi Arabia for allegedly providing money to the hijackers and al-Qaeda.
+It was later joined in the suit by the Port Authority of New York and New Jersey.
 Most of the claims against Saudi Arabia were dismissed on January 18, 2005.

 In December 2013, Cantor Fitzgerald settled its lawsuit against American Airlines for $135 million.
 Cantor Fitzgerald had been suing for loss of property and interruption of business by alleging the airline to have been negligent by allowing hijackers to board Flight 11.

 Recent history

-In 2003, the firm launched its fixed income sales and trading group.
+In 2003, the firm launched its fixed-income sales and trading group.
 Three years later, the Federal Reserve added Cantor Fitzgerald & Co. to its list of primary dealers.
 The firm later launched Cantor Prime Services in 2009.
 It was meant to be a provider of multi-asset, perimeter brokerage prime brokerage platforms to exploit its clearing, financing, and execution capabilities.
 A year after, Cantor Fitzgerald began building its real estate business with the launch of CCRE.
 Cantor's affiliate, BGC Partners, expanded into commercial real estate services in 2011 by its purchase of Newmark Knight Frank and the assets of Grubb & Ellis, to form Newmark Grubb Knight Frank.

 On December 5, 2014, two Cantor Fitzgerald analysts were said to be in the top 25 analysts on TipRanks.
 Cantor Fitzgerald has a prolific special-purpose acquisition company underwriting practice, having led all banks in SPAC underwriting activity in both 2018 and 2019.

+In March 2016, Sage Kelly, formerly of Jefferies & Co., joined the firm as senior managing director and head of its investment-banking division.